 "Like what?"
 Emily demanded.
 She could feel her body go cold beneath the mix of emotions that ignited within her.

-"Did you not think I could handle it?"
-Her voice was harsher and louder than she had anticipated, and it startled her, roaring from her mouth.
+"So you lied?"
+Emily's voice was harsher and louder than she had anticipated, and it startled her, roaring from her mouth.
 Her mother looked so small in her chair with Emily standing over her, with Severus casting a dark shadow over her petite figure.

 Severus interjected, gently saying her mother's name as he placed a hand on her shoulder.

-"Severus will take you to get everything you need, and then you'll be off…" Noelle said with a sad smile as she stood up from her chair.
+"Severus will take you to get everything you need, and then…" Noelle's voice trailed off with a sad smile as she stood up from her chair.
 Solemnly, she rested a hand on her daughter's shoulder before she left the room, crying under her breath, "Mon Dieu… Porquoi?"